 If you’re ready to begin your career in the heating and cooling industry, fill out the form or give us a call to learn more about the HVAC/R training program.
 Financial aid is available for those who qualify.

 The College makes no representation, promise or guarantee that completion of this program either assures passage of any certification examination or acceptance by any state board.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration or licensure requirements in any state in which they seek to become registered, licensed or employed.
 Brightwood College does not guarantee employment or career advancement.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Heating, Air-Conditioning, and Refrigeration Mechanics and Installers, http://www.bls.gov/ooh/installation-maintenance-and-repair/heating-air-conditioning-and-refrigeration-mechanics-and-installers.htm (accessed March 2016).
+* The median annual wage for heating, air conditioning, and refrigeration mechanics and installers was $45,910 in May 2016.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $28,440, and the highest 10 percent earned more than $73,350.
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Heating, Air-Conditioning, and Refrigeration Mechanics and Installers, http://www.bls.gov/ooh/installation-maintenance-and-repair/heating-air-conditioning-and-refrigeration-mechanics-and-installers.htm (accessed September 8, 2017).
 Expected national growth rate through the year 2024.
 National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth or any particular salary.